Thomas-Browne/voxp/README.md

 # voxp

 The `voxp` package is a handy tool for finding the most common value of a variable in a dataset.
-It implements the `assign.majority` function, which takes a dataset with a unique identifier column and a defining variable, and a proportion threshold as an input.
+It implements the `assign.Majority` function, which takes a dataset with a unique identifier column, a defining variable, and a proportion threshold as an input.
 The function returns the most frequent value of the defining variable for each identifier as long as it meets or exceeds the proportion threshold.

 ## Installation

-You can install the latest version of `voxp` from github with:
+You can install the latest version of `voxp` from GitHub with:

 ``` r
 # install.packages("devtools")